eddiejaoude/computer-checklist/README.md

 ## Online accounts

-- Must use Two Factor Authentication (2FA)
+- Must use Two Factor Authentication (2FA), [list](https://twofactorauth.org) of services that support (if they dont request that they do, now adays it is very easy to implement)

 ## Devices (mic / camera)